 In fact, without the video, it's possible there would have been no criminal charges, and thus no trial, in the 25-year-old Black man's slaying on Feb.
 23, 2020.
 Father and son Greg and Travis McMichael and their neighbor, William “Roddie" Bryan, were initially questioned and released by police and remained free for more than two months after Arbery was shot on a residential street.

-In early May 2020, WGIG -- a radio station in their hometown of Brunswick -- obtained the video and posted it online.
+In early May 2020, a radio station in their hometown of Brunswick on the coast of Georgia obtained the video and posted it online.
 Republican Gov. Brian Kemp called the video “absolutely horrific” and urged the Georgia Bureau of Investigation to get involved.
 Its agents rapidly arrested both McMichaels and Bryan.

 The video was taken by Bryan from the driver's seat of his pickup truck as he followed Arbery, who can be seen running alongside a residential street in the Satilla Shores subdivision.